monolayer/monorepo/docs/guide/migration-system/intro.md

 # Introduction

-`monolayer` combines a declarative schema approach, database introspection, and change categorization to structure migrations around their intent.
+`monolayer-pg` combines a declarative schema approach, database introspection, and change categorization to structure migrations around their intent.

 Migrations are categorized into distinct phases: